 - Ledger board (optional): In attached pergolas, the ledger board replaces the beam on the side attached to the wall.
 The ledger board is the part that connects the pergola to the building.

+Pergolas can enhance your landscape, increase your home’s value, and give you a place to relax and enjoy the great outdoors, but which type is best for you?
 Pergolas from most manufacturers are highly customizable, so your size and shape options are limitless.
-These are some of the basic styles:
+These are some of the basic types:

 With an attached pergola, one side attaches directly to a wall of your home.
 You would use this style if you want to cover a space connected to your house, such as a patio or deck.
 An attached pergola can make an outdoor living space feel like an extension of an indoor room instead of a separate feature.